dmwm/tutorials/environ/dmwm-build.rst

 Software packaging and distribution in CMS
 ------------------------------------------

+**This tutorial was reviewed on 2015-07-23.
+If you find problems or need help, send to `hn-cms-webInterfaces`.**

 CMS uses its own build facility to pack its software into RPMs and to distribute them.
 It is used by both the Offline group to distribute CMSSW and its related tools (i.e. the Tag Collector), and the Computing group to